AsleepCoffee/General-Notes/Crypto/README.md

   ### Hashes

- - takes input and outputs a fixed size output.
+ - takes input and outputs a fixed size output called a digest.
  - Due to any size input and fixed out, collisions are a going to happen
  - Strength of a hash algorithm is in how hard it is to produce a collision.
  - Hash functions